 Backed by operational convenience, semantic data models provide organizations the power to synthesize real-time decisions, make relevant recommendations and facilitate knowledge sharing with limited administrative burden and a proven potential for scale.
 What further sets graph models apart is that they rely on context from human knowledge, structure, and reasoning that are necessary to relate knowledge to language in a natural way.
 Graph data models are able to leverage machine learning to apply this knowledge by collecting and automatically classifying knowledge from various sources into machine readable formats, and allowing the organization to benefit from the deeper layers of AI, such as natural language processing, image recognition, predictive analytics, and so much more.

-If your organization, like many, is facing challenges in surfacing, exploring, and managing data in an understandable and actionable manner, contact us to learn more on how we can help.
+If your organization, like many, is facing challenges in surfacing, exploring, and managing data in an understandable and actionable manner, learn more on ways to get started or contact us directly.